kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 **GAME SCREEN**:

-The game screen scaled to the Atari's dimensions fit within the horizontal width for ANTIC's narrow playfield.
-The game screen can utilize ANTIC's narrow width, reducing the RAM requirements where pixel graphics are needed.
+The game screen scaled to the Atari's dimensions fits within the Atari's narrow playfield horizontal width.
+Utilizing ANTIC's narrow width reduces the RAM requirements for graphics.

 The screen entire visible playfield  will be 208 scan lines.